MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Use IP addresses from the address allocation for private internets (RFC 1918).

-- For environments with limited private IP addresses (RFC 1918) availability, consider using IPv6.
+- For environments that have limited availability of private IP addresses (RFC 1918), consider using IPv6.

-- Don't create unnecessarily large virtual networks (for example: `/16`) to ensure that IP address space isn't wasted.
+- Don't create unnecessarily large virtual networks (for example, `/16`) to ensure that IP address space isn't wasted.

 - Don't create virtual networks without planning the required address space in advance.
 Adding address space will cause an outage after a virtual network is connected via virtual network peering.